 Information security programs are responsible for protecting information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction (i.e., unauthorized system activity or behavior) in order to provide confidentiality, integrity, and availability.
-Privacy programs are responsible for ensuring compliance with applicable privacy requirements and for managing the risks to individuals associated with the creation, collection, use, processing, dissemination, storage, maintenance, disclosure, or disposal (collectively referred to as "processing") of personally identifiable information (PII).
-When a system processes PII, the information security and privacy programs have a shared responsibility to manage the impacts to individuals that arise from security risks and collaborate to determine the security catageorization and the selection and tailoring of controls from the security control baselines.
+Privacy programs are responsible for managing the risks to individuals associated with the creation, collection, use, processing, dissemination, storage, maintenance, disclosure, or disposal (collectively referred to as "processing") of personally identifiable information (PII) and for ensuring compliance with applicable privacy requirements.
+When a system processes PII, the information security and privacy programs have a shared responsibility to manage the impacts to individuals that arise from security risks and collaborate to determine the security categorization and the selection and tailoring of controls from the security control baselines.